-Their solution aims to predict failures, optimize fuel efficiency, and extend maintenance schedules of vessels.
+Their solution aims to predict failures, optimize fuel efficiency, and extend the maintenance schedules of vessels.

 The company reports the solution is able to have machine learning models up and running after less than a month of data collection.

-One popular way in which businesses are using AI/ML analysis of big data is in studying their target audience.
+One popular way in which businesses are using AI/ML analysis of big data is by studying their target audience.

 In the coming years, we expect to see these tools provide companies with an increasingly accurate picture of their target audience, which they wouldn’t be able to see with human analysis alone.
 They’re able to see detailed preferences and behaviors, as well as predictions for future business outcomes.

 Uber is one consumer-facing company that’s utilizing the power of big data — several hundreds of petabytes of data.

 The company uses automated AI/ML solutions to make decisions like estimating large-scale demand, matching drivers with riders, and setting fares.

 3. Data-as-a-Service Offers Scalable, Cost-Effective Management

 The data-as-a-service (DaaS) market was estimated to hit $10.7 billion in 2023.

 Search interest in “Data as a Service” is up nearly 300% in the past 5 years.